spatialos/gdk-for-unity/UPGRADE_GUIDE.md

 ### WorkerConnector changes

 This release brought a number of changes to the `WorkerConnector` and its derived classes.
-The crucial difference is now that the logic for connecting a worker is described by composing objects in a builder-like pattern rather than class level methods on the `WorkerConnector` methods.
+A crucial difference is now that the logic for connecting a worker is described by composing objects in a builder-like pattern rather than class level methods on the `WorkerConnector` methods.

-This means that the `DefaultWorkerConnector` and `DefaultMobileWorkerConnector` have been removed, which contained default implementations for the class level methods for describing how a connection is made.
-Not to worry!
-The logic from these have been preserved in other objects.
+As a result of this the `DefaultWorkerConnector` and `DefaultMobileWorkerConnector` have been removed, with their logic preserved in other objects.
 More about that later.

-As a general rule for this upgrade, the changes in the `ClientWorkerConnector.cs`, `GameLogicWorkerConnector.cs`, and `MobileWorkerConnector.cs` classes between the `0.2.3` and `0.2.4` releases will be illustrative in the upgrade process.
+As a general rule for this upgrade, the changes in the [`ClientWorkerConnector.cs`](workers/unity/Assets/Playground/Scripts/Worker/ClientWorkerConnector.cs), [`GameLogicWorkerConnector.cs`](workers/unity/Assets/Playground/Scripts/Worker/GameLogicWorkerConnector.cs), and [`MobileWorkerConnector.cs`](workers/unity/Assets/Playground/Scripts/Worker/MobileWorkerConnector.cs) classes between the `0.2.3` and `0.2.4` releases will be illustrative in the upgrade process.
 The upgrade process depends on how heavily you customized your worker connector.

 Previously, your connection logic may have looked something like: